 You will also receive guidance on materials, fabric choices, scale, and possible ways to adapt the project if you do not want to make a full jumpsuit.

-You can use the same rose technique on another garment or a smaller surface, such as a jacket, blouse, collar, shoulder panel, detachable piece, bag, or textile sample.
+You can use the same rose-making and composition methods on another garment or on a smaller project — for example, a jacket, blouse, collar, shoulder panel, detachable piece, bag or textile sample.

-It may suit you if you already sew garments, customise clothes, work with textiles, study fashion, or simply want to explore a more ambitious embellishment project.
+This course may suit you if you already sew garments, customise clothing, work with textiles, study fashion or want to develop a more ambitious embellishment project.

 This course is not a beginner sewing course